OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md

 ## Listening Tentacles (recommended)

-In **Listening** mode, Tentacles *listen* on a TCP port (**10933** by default).
+In **listening** mode, Tentacles *listen* on a TCP port (**10933** by default).
 When a package needs to be deployed, Octopus connects to the Tentacle service on that port.

-In Listening mode Tentacle is the TCP server, and Octopus is the TCP client.
+In listening mode Tentacle is the TCP server, and Octopus is the TCP client.

 ![Octopus to Listening Tentacle communication](images/listening-tentacle.png)